Teoroo-CMC/PiNN/doc/datasets/manipulate_data.rst

 The tfrecord format is a serialized format for efficient data reading in TensorFlow.
 The format is especially useful for streaming the data over a network.
-It can also be used for caching pre-processed data.
+It can also be used for caching preprocessed data.

-The tfrecord writer/loader also supports batched and pre-processed datasets.
+The tfrecord writer/loader also supports batched and preprocessed datasets.
 When writing the dataset, a .yml file records the data structure of the dataset, and a .tfr file holds the data.
 For example: